pohern/engineering-assignment-level-1/README.md

 ## First Steps

 First, fork this repo into your own GitHub account (private or public is fine).
-When you are done with the challenge, make a pull request back to this repo.
-We will go over the pull request during the discussion about your solution.
+When you are done with the challenge, make a pull request back to **your fork** of the repo and send back a link to your PR.
+Do not make a pull request back to the Coastline repo as it is public and others will be able to see your solution.
+We will go over your pull request during the discussion about your solution.

 ## Running